ignite/web/readme.md

 ## Questions

-For questions and support, join the official [Starport Discord](https://discord.gg/ignt) server.
+For questions and support, join the official [Ignite Discord](https://discord.gg/ignite) server.
 The issue list in this repo is exclusively for bug reports and feature requests.

 ## Contributing